laro/Cilia/2 Standard Lib/7 Console IO.md

 ## TextBufferStream

 A `TextBufferStream` buffers text locally.
-Small reads and writes are done efficiently without locking.
+Small reads and writes are done efficiently without locking, the underlying stream is accessed in big chunks only (e.g. full lines or full buffers).
 The buffer of the base stream will mostly be circumvented.

-A `TextBufferStream` can be used to buffer a `ThreadSafeTextStream` (as those are a bit slow for small reads/writes) and also a plain `TextStream`.
+It can be used to buffer a `ThreadSafeTextStream` (as those are especially slow for small reads/writes), but also a plain `TextStream`.

 ```
 class TextBufferStream : TextBufferOutStream, TextBufferInStream